 Don’t Get It Twisted

 Don’t get me wrong.
 I’m not saying you shouldn’t sell your music on iTunes.
-In fact I think the more major stores you have carry your music the better.
-I think iTunes is very user friendly except for you having to reenter your password all the time.
+In fact, I think the more major stores you have to carry your music the better.
+I think iTunes is very user-friendly except for you having to reenter your password all the time.
 It’s just not artist friendly.
 I’m just saying I wouldn’t send everyone directly to iTunes.
 Allow me to explain a little bit deeper.